PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 16:04:05
+Last updated: 2024-04-19 16:04:38
-Random Quote: Be careful who you put your faith in.
-The only people who can betray us, are the ones we trust. - Maria Miller
+Random Quote: Just remember who your friends and who your enemies are. - Billy Butcher